 Most people have a strong desire to conceive a child at some point in their life.
-Approximately 85 per cent of the couples achieves pregnancy within one year of trying.
-Additionally, 7% per cent of the remaining conceives within the second year of trying.
+Approximately 85 per cent of the couples achieve pregnancy within one year of trying.
+Additionally, 7% per cent of the remaining conceives within the second year of trying and the rest seek for female infertility treatment.
 As a result, infertility is defined as the inability to conceive within 12 months.

 If you and your partner are seeking help for infertility from your doctor, he may suggest a technique called “In Vitro Fertilization (IVF)”.

-IVF is a type of assistive reproductive technology (ART) in which the egg is combined with the sperm outside the human body, in vitro.
+IVF is a type of assistive reproductive technology (ART) or female infertility treatment in which the egg is combined with the sperm outside the human body, in vitro.
 The fertilized egg is called is known as an embryo.
 The embryo is then frozen for storage and later transferred to the woman’s uterus.

 Depending upon the situation, IVF can use: